dasiths/dasiths.github.io/_posts/2016-12-31-event-sourcing-examined-part-2-of-3.md

 ### What's Next

 That was a very brief explanation of what each step does and how you could go about implementing it.
 I've used very simple code examples.
-For working examples I highly recommend you have a look at my Event Sourcing and CQRS framework <a href="https://github.com/dasiths/NEventLite" target="_blank" rel="noopener">NEventLite at GitHub</a>.
+For working examples I highly recommend you have a look at my Event Sourcing library <a href="https://github.com/dasiths/NEventLite" target="_blank" rel="noopener">NEventLite at GitHub</a>.

 Now that we have looked at the steps in the **Command Side** of CQRS the next step is to implement the read side.
 In the next post of the series we will look at how this can be done.
 I'll also demonstrate how to quickly get an ES + CQRS application up and running using NEventLite.